kyma-project/btp-manager/docs/user/02-10-usage.md

 ## Create and Install a Secret

 To create a real BTP Manager Secret, follow these steps:
-1. Create a ServiceBinding to obtain the access credentials to the ServiceInstance as described in the [Setup](https://github.com/SAP/sap-btp-service-operator#setup) section in the SAP BTP service operator documentation (go to the instruction on how to obtain the access credentials for the SAP BTP service operator).
+1. Create a ServiceBinding to obtain the access credentials to the ServiceInstance as described in the [Setup: Obtain the access credentials for the SAP BTP service operator](https://github.com/SAP/sap-btp-service-operator#setup) section in the SAP BTP service operator documentation.
 2. Copy and save the access credentials into your `creds.json` file in your working directory.
 3. In the same directory, run the following script to create the Secret: